noaa-ocs-hydrography/noaabathymetry/docs/user-guide.md

 You only need to pass a geometry when you want to expand your area of interest.
 Omitting it still updates all previously tracked tiles.
 If NBS updates a tracked tile (new delivery date, revised data), the next `fetch_tiles` run picks up the change automatically.
 However, if NBS publishes *entirely new* tiles in your area that didn't exist in the tile scheme when you first ran, they won't be discovered unless you run with the geometry again.
 Re-running with your geometry periodically ensures newly published tiles in your area of interest are picked up.

-Use the [Geometry Helper](geometry-helper.md) to draw your area of interest on a map.

 ## Re-fetch and update behavior

 Running `fetch_tiles` again on the same project directory is safe and efficient: